dmsilvaee/forecast-plots/README.md

  .
  - 20190531_Northeastern -> D6 (May last day)

  - 20190532_Notheastern -> D7 (From this day, D7, forward I have two problems.
 First, doesn't exist May 32nd.
-Second, the next month in this case is June).
+Second, the next month, in this case, is June).

- Finaly, I am trying to solve these problems to import the datasets automatically during month changes.
+ Finally, I am trying to solve these problems to import the datasets automatically during month changes.